-Vailima Prayers go musical in time for Stevenson Day!
+Vailima Prayers go musical in time for RLS Day!

 SCOTS AUSTRALIAN songwriter Neil Adam has been ‘collaborating’ with RLS for over a decade.
 In 2019 his show about the life of RLS – Sing Me A Song – was a sell-out at the Edinburgh Fringe.
 Prevented by Covid from a planned return to the Scottish Storytelling Centre in 2020, Neil has completed a new Stevenson project.
 The Windmill Needs the Wind is a musical reimagining of 12 of Stevenson’s Vailima Prayers, bringing hope and wisdom to this confusing time.
 The project is brought to life by Neil and his partner Judy Turner, with a group of fine musicians from around Australia, all recording during lockdown, in their own homes.
 The CD and songbook are on sale now, with a special offer for lovers of RLS.
-To see videos of three of the new prayer/songs and read the prayers that inspired them, click here And to purchase CDs and songbooks, using the code NOVEMBER13 at the checkout, click here.
+To see videos of three of the new prayer/songs and read the prayers that inspired them, click here And to purchase CDs and songbooks, using the code NOVEMBER13 at the checkout for a special price for RLS fans until Dec 4, click here.